cchliu/SDN-Defense/README.md

 ### Install P4
 A very good starting point is following this [tutorial](https://github.com/p4lang/tutorials/tree/master/SIGCOMM_2015#exercise-1-source-routing).
 I am runnning Ubuntu 16.10 on my machine and it works fine.
 After finishing the installation of bmv2 and p4c-bmv2, it is good to try out the source_routing example and make sure you could run the example without errors.
 Now so far so good.

-### Install Ryu Controller
+### Install Ryu
-It is easy to install Ryu controller:
+It is easy to install Ryu SDN framework:
 ```
 sudo pip install ryu
 ```
 ### Install Snort
+Snort is an open-source signature-based detection engine.
 There is a very good tutorial on installing Snort (2.9.9.x) on Ubuntu 14 and 16.
 The tutorial link is [here](https://www.snort.org/documents/snort-2-9-9-x-on-ubuntu-14-16).

 I am using:
 - daq-2.0.6